ruslanmv/ruslanmv.github.io/_posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django.md

 ##  Step 7- Register your account

-First you need register your account, by clicking `Register` in the menu bar.
+You need to register your account, by clicking `Register` in the menu bar.
 You can save your prompts for future use.
 And do not expend extra tokens for repeated queries.

 ![](../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/20230906110759.png)

-then you login
+then you log in.

 ![](../assets/images/posts/2023-09-04-How-to-Generate-a-Code-with-WatsonX-with-Django/20230906110837.png)